How can I troubleshoot and resolve high CPU utilization on my Amazon RDS for MySQL instances?

 You can use Performance Insights to identify the exact queries that are running on the instance and causing high CPU usage.
 First, enable Performance Insights for MySQL.
 Then, you can use Performance Insights to optimize your workload after consulting with your DBA.

-To see which database engines are available to use with Performance Insights, see Using Amazon RDS Performance Insights.
+To see which database engines that you can use with Performance Insights, see Monitoring with Performance Insights on Amazon RDS.

 Using queries to detect the cause of CPU utilization in the workload

-The SHOW PROCESSLIST command shows you which threads are running currently on your MySQL instance.
-Sometimes, the same set of statements is running but not finishing.
-When this happens, the subsequent statements must wait for the first set of statements to finish, because InnoDB row-level locking might be updating the same rows.
-For more information, see the MySQL Documentation for SHOW PROCESSLIST Syntax.
+The SHOW PROCESSLIST command shows you the threads that are running currently on your MySQL instance.
+Sometimes, the same set of statements might continue running without completion.
+When this happens, the subsequent statements must wait for the first set of statements to finish.
+This is because InnoDB row-level locking might be updating the same rows.
+For more information, see SHOW PROCESSLIST statement on the MySQL website.

 SHOW FULL PROCESSLIST;

 Note: Run the SHOW PROCESSLIST query as the master user.
-If you are not the master user, the MySQL user running the command must have MySQL PROCESS server administration privileges to see all the threads running on a MySQL instance.
+Otherwise (if you're not the master user), you must have MySQL PROCESS server administration privileges to see all the threads running on a MySQL instance.
 Without admin privileges, SHOW PROCESSLIST shows only the threads associated with the MySQL account that you're using.

 The INNODB_TRX table provides information about all currently executing InnoDB transactions that are not read-only transactions.

 The INNODB_LOCKS table provides information about locks that an InnoDB transaction has requested but hasn't received.

 The INNODB_LOCK_WAITS table provides one or more rows for each blocked InnoDB transaction.